Nandini155/Case-study/README.md

 Recall: 80%

-Step 6: Model Interpretation
+# Step 6: Model Interpretation
 Feature Importance:
 Top 3 Features:
-Tenure
+Tenure,
-Monthly Charges
+Monthly Charges,
-Support Tickets
+Support Tickets,

-Step 7: Insights & Recommendations
+# Step 7: Insights & Recommendations
-Insights:
+## Insights:
-New Customers Are More Likely to Churn: Customers with tenure < 3 months are at high risk.
+1. New Customers Are More Likely to Churn: Customers with tenure < 3 months are at high risk.
-Higher Support Tickets Correlate with Churn: Frequent customer support issues lead to dissatisfaction.
+2. Higher Support Tickets Correlate with Churn: Frequent customer support issues lead to dissatisfaction.
-Plan Type Matters: Customers on the Basic Plan churn more frequently.
+3. Plan Type Matters: Customers on the Basic Plan churn more frequently.
-Recommendations:
+## Recommendations:
-Onboarding Programs: Implement a better onboarding experience for new customers.
+1. Onboarding Programs: Implement a better onboarding experience for new customers.
-Customer Support Improvements: Reduce the number of support tickets by enhancing service quality.
+2. Customer Support Improvements: Reduce the number of support tickets by enhancing service quality.
-Discounts for Basic Plan Users: Offer incentives or upgrades to higher-tier plans to retain Basic Plan customers.
+3. Discounts for Basic Plan Users: Offer incentives or upgrades to higher-tier plans to retain Basic Plan customers.

-Step 8: Deployment & Monitoring
+# Step 8: Deployment & Monitoring
-Deploy the Model: Use the model to predict churn risk in real-time for new customers.
+1. Deploy the Model: Use the model to predict churn risk in real-time for new customers.
-Dashboard for Monitoring: Create a dashboard to visualize churn rates and model performance.
+2. Dashboard for Monitoring: Create a dashboard to visualize churn rates and model performance.
-Regular Updates: Retrain the model quarterly with new data to maintain accuracy.
+3. Regular Updates: Retrain the model quarterly with new data to maintain accuracy.

 ✅ Conclusion: